-If you want to keep it less indulgent, to be served for breakfast or brunch, I suggest topping with just a few toasted pecans, some apple pie spice, and maybe a drizzle of caramel!
+If you want to keep it less indulgent, to be served for breakfast or brunch, I suggest topping with vanilla yogurt, a few toasted pecans, apple pie spice, and maybe a drizzle of caramel!
 With a spread like that, your dish with be the talk of brunch in no time!

 What’s the best part about making crepes?
 Well, for me its how much you can customize each one!
 If any of you have picky eaters out there, you know making one thing everyone will like seems impossible sometimes.

 With that in mind, I set up all of the ingredients to make this exact recipe, but also let my family have free will to create their own concoctions.
 We discovered that adding a little Nutella under the apple compote takes this apple crepe recipe to a whole new level!
 It’s also just as good without the pecans, and with a little extra ice cream on top!

 So what I’m trying to say here is to have fun with this recipe and really make it your own!
 If you find a new combination you absolutely love, don’t forget to share it in the comments!
 I’d love to see what you guys try at home!

 SEE THE RECIPE CARD BELOW FOR DETAILS ON HOW TO MAKE APPLE CREPES.
 ENJOY!